19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Patrons/Patron Index/Erevanthe.md

 |   <=   9 | Create Undead, Finger of Death, Dominion                                                                                                                                                                                                                                           |
 |    <= 10 | Power Word Kill                                                                                                                                                                                                                                                                    |
 ## Erevanthe’s Banes
-- If you fail a [Spellcasting](../../../Spellcasting.md) check from a [Spell](../../../Spells.md) Erevanthe has taught you, you take [Necrotic](../../../../Damage%20Types/Necrotic.md) damage equal to twice the [Spell's Level](../../../Spell%20Level.md).
+- If you fail a [Spellcasting](../../../Spellcasting.md) check made with [Charisma](../../../../Player%20Characters/Chosen%20Statistics/Charisma.md), you take [Necrotic](../../../../Damage%20Types/Necrotic.md) damage equal to the [Spell's Level](../../../Spell%20Level.md).

-- If you [Critically Miscast](../../../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) a [Spell](../../../Spells.md) Erevanthe has taught you, you must make a **gold** sacrifice bound with a drop of your blood according to the [Penance](../../../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast#Penance%20Sacrifice%20Value) table value.
+- If you [Critically Miscast](../../../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md) a [Spell](../../../Spells.md) with [Charisma](../../../../Player%20Characters/Chosen%20Statistics/Charisma.md), you do not suffer a [Miscast](../../../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md).
+Instead, you must make a **gold** sacrifice bound with a drop of your blood according to the [Penance](../../../../Game%20Procedures/Dice%20Rolls/Critical%20Miscast#Penance%20Sacrifice%20Value) table value.
 	- **You cannot cast that spell again until you do so.**

-- You have [Disadvantage](../../../../Game%20Procedures/Dice%20Rolls/Disadvantage.md) casting any [Spells](../../../Spells.md) not learned through Erevanthe.

 - Leaving Erevanthe's faith grants you the cursed tongue of a heretic.
 	- Your [Charisma](../../../../Player%20Characters/Chosen%20Statistics/Charisma.md) becomes -3 until you find a way to break the curse.